hjcian/envconfig/README.md

 See the [example app](./ExampleApp/) for a complete example of how to use the library, or the test cases in the [EnvConfig/EnvConfig_test.cs](./EnvConfig/EnvConfig_test.cs).

-## TODO
-- [ ] Create a pipeline to publish new version to public NuGet.

 ## Contributing